 This post contains affiliate links which means if you click on one of the product links, I might receive compensation.
 For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/.

-This looks really delicious!
-I think my family would love something like this and it’s a great way to get breakfast made fast.
+This was really delicious!
+I used my Instant Pot.
+My family loved this and it’s a great way to get breakfast made fast.

-Oh wow this sounds absolutely delicious and the perfect way tot start the day as well as a very healthy one – thanks for sharing
+Oh wow this was absolutely delicious and the perfect way tot start the day as well as a very healthy one – thanks for sharing

 Laura x

-I can’t believe I’ve never cooked anything apple in our slow cooker.
-Seems so easy now – have to get to work!
+I can’t believe I’ve never cooked oatmeal in our slow cooker.
+This was so easy!